neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/ViewHelperReference.rst

 * ``addQueryString`` (boolean, *optional*): If set, the current query parameters will be kept in the URI

 * ``argumentsToBeExcludedFromQueryString`` (array, *optional*): arguments to be removed from the URI.
 Only active if $addQueryString = TRUE

+* ``baseNodeName`` (string, *optional*): The name of the base node inside the TypoScript context to use for the ContentContext or resolving relative paths

 * ``class`` (string, *optional*): CSS class(es) for this element